Living with Declining Living Standards

 Chapter 1: The Threat of Global Poverty

-INTRODUCTION My research and consulting have dealt primarily with poor communities over the past 55 years.
+1. The threat of global poverty INTRODUCTION My research and consulting have dealt primarily with poor communities over the past 55 years.
 This includes Elizabeth Colson’s and my longterm study of the Gwembe Tonga – one of the poorest ethnic groups in Zambia, which is one of the poorest countries in the world.
 The Gwembe study is one of 21 cases of government-induced community relocation that I have studied in 19 countries in Africa, Asia, the Middle East and North America.
 All involve poor communities including indigenous people and ethnic minorities.
 I have also made a special effort to visit communities of the poor studied over the long term by colleagues, to discuss results with them, to contribute to books on long-term community studies1 and to visit povertystricken communities in major cities in low- and middle-income countries.
 My early morning walks through Mexico City, Cairo, Khartoum, Lagos, Lusaka, Mumbai (Bombay), Delhi, Colombo, Bangkok and Beijing are well known among my colleagues.
 Only once was I afraid when walking in some of the largest slum communities in the world.
 That was in perhaps the most impoverished slum community in Delhi, which was built on the exposed flood plain of the Yamuna River.
 Suddenly I was surrounded by a pack of snarling pariah dogs.
 Expecting to scare them off – the technique had worked elsewhere – I opened my rolled umbrella and whirled around thrusting it at my attackers.
-The result only further infuriated them, leaving me helpless as they closed in on my ankles and legs.
-But just as quickly...
+The result only further infuriated them, leaving me helpless as they closed in on my ankles...

 You are not authenticated to view the full text of this chapter or article.